 Allendale : Three dales in one

-The River Allen joins the south bank of the South Tyne half way between the Tynedale towns of Haltwhistle to the west and Haydon Bridge to the east.
-The River Allen, which forms the beautiful Allendales is one of the least known areas of the North Pennines.
+The River Allen joins the southern bank of the South Tyne half way between the South Tynedale towns of Haltwhistle to the west and Haydon Bridge to the east.
+Along with the East Allen and West Allen, the River Allen forms the beautiful Allendales, one of the least-known areas of the North Pennines.

 The Allen itself is in fact a comparatively short ravine that can be followed only four miles upstream where it is formed by the confluence of the much longer valleys of the Rivers East and West Allen.

 Allendale has only two main settlements, the small village of Allenheads and the larger Allendale Town, both of which are in the valley of the East Allen.
 This river rises to the south, close to the border with County Durham, with the upper part of the valley of Rookhope at Rookhope Head just across the border.
 Rookhope in Durham is an offshoot of neighbouring Weardale and like Allendale was once noted for its lead mining.

 Allenheads, on the Northumberland side of the border, lies close to this border and is named from being at the source of the Allen in a lofty situation 1,350 feet above sea level.
 There’s even a ski slope nearby.